harshshukla2002/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm

-### This is a repository of learning complete data structures and algorithm in typescript.
+### This is a repository of learning complete data structures and algorithm in js.

 <hr />
 <h4>Topics -</h4>